dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

     Choose **Save**.
 9. To save the profile settings, select **Create** on the **Create Enrollment Profile** blade.
 The enrollment profile appears in the Apple Enrollment Program Enrollment Profiles list.

-## Sync DEP managed devices
+## Sync managed devices
-Now that Intune has permission to manage your DEP devices, you can synchronize Intune with the DEP service to see your managed devices in the Intune portal.
+Now that Intune has permission to manage your devices, you can synchronize Intune with Apple to see your managed devices in the Intune portal.

 1. In the Intune portal, choose **Device enrollment** &gt;  **Apple Enrollment** &gt; **Enrollment Program Devices**.
 2. Under **Enrollment Program Devices**, select **Sync**.
 The **Sync** blade appears.
 ![Screenshot of Enrollment Program Devices node selected and Sync link being chosen.](./media/enrollment-program-device-sync.png)
 3. On the **Sync** blade, select **Request Sync**.
 The progress bar shows the amount of time you must wait before requesting Sync again.
 ![Screenshot of Sync blade with Request sync link being chosen.](./media/enrollment-program-device-request-sync.png)
-    To comply with Apple’s terms for acceptable DEP traffic, Intune imposes the following restrictions:
+    To comply with Apple’s terms for acceptable enrollment program traffic, Intune imposes the following restrictions:
-     -	A full DEP sync can run no more than once every seven days.
+     -	A full sync can run no more than once every seven days.
 During a full sync, Intune refreshes every serial number that Apple has assigned to Intune whether the serial has previously been synced or not.
 If a full sync is attempted within seven days of the previous full sync, Intune only refreshes serial numbers that are not already listed in Intune.
      -	Any sync request is given 10 minutes to finish.
 During this time or until the request succeeds, the **Sync** button is disabled.
 4. In the Enrollment Program Devices workspace, choose **Refresh** to see your devices.

-## Assign a DEP profile to devices
+## Assign an enrollment profile to devices
-DEP devices managed by Intune must be assigned a DEP profile before they are enrolled.
+Devices managed by Intune must be assigned an enrollment program profile before they are enrolled.

 >[!NOTE]
->You can also assign DEP serial numbers to profiles from the **Apple Serial Numbers** blade.
+>You can also assign serial numbers to profiles from the **Apple Serial Numbers** blade.

 1. In the Intune portal, choose **Device enrollment** > **Apple Enrollment**, and then select **Enrollment Program Profiles**.
 2. From the list of **Enrollment Program Profiles**, select the profile you want to assign to devices and then select **Assign devices**.